 Fighting Nature is futile.
-She’s not our enemy, but a natural force that deserves respect.
-So while Jude continued to do what she loves best, guiding our ship, I scanned the obstacles ahead through binoculars while pondering the best course and decided we’d carry on until the breakers ahead became a clear and present danger.
+She’s not our enemy, but Nature’s forces deserve respect.
+So while Jude continued to do what she loves best, guide our ship, I scanned the obstacles ahead through binoculars while pondering the best course, and decided to carry on until the breakers ahead became a clear and present danger.
 Then we’d try to go seaward under engine alone.

 Still with a safe margin, we furled the headsail, cranked the mainsail in tight, then gave the engine her moment to make the voyage north possible, knowing we could still turn back.

-Quite impressively, our engine, circa 1950, pushed Banyandah through mountainous waves with a steady deep thrum while we watched the breakers on the furthest Coffee Pot slowly slip past.
+Quite impressively, our engine, circa 1950, pushed Banyandah through lumpy waves with a steady deep thrum while we kept our eyes on the breakers on the furthest Coffee Pot as they slowly slipped past.

 Away for Low Rocky Point ~

-In the next eighty miles to home base, we must clear two points of land.
-The first, Low Rocky, would be the hardest, requiring the tightest angle on the wind, which now that we were clear of land proved not to be from the south-west as expected.
+In the eighty miles to home base, we must clear two points of land.
+The first, Low Rocky, would be the hardest, requiring the tightest angle on the wind, which now that we had cleared land, the wind proved not to be from the south-west as expected.

 Strong winds and rough seas challenged our yacht.
 With sails pulled in and the rig bowstring tight, we rattled and hummed, and Banyandah’s scant few tonnes shook when smashing into head seas.
 In the night’s blackness, that created worry.
 It was impossible not to think about what we’d do if a catastrophe struck.
 Call for help?
 What good would that do in the lonely southwest of Tasmania?
 The water is freezing cold.
 The seas over seven metres.
 The rocky shore so close we could hear the death drums of breaking seas pummelling the shore.

-The best and only course is to keep a clear head, check our vessel and identify every noise to ensure there are no lines chafing, no sails overstretched, no rigging working loose, nothing that might suddenly let go.
-Then relax a little, so our minds can cope; and if possible, enjoy the moment.
-Working with the unbelievable forces of Nature is both humbling and uplifting at the same time.
+The best and only course is to keep a clear head, check our vessel every few minutes and identify every noise to ensure there are no lines chafing and no sails overstretched, no rigging working loose, nothing that might suddenly let go.
+Then relax a little, and let our minds cope.
+And if possible, enjoy the moment – working with the unbelievable forces of Nature is both humbling and uplifting at the same time.